What is Direct Deposit and How Does it Work?

 To set up a direct deposit, you’ll likely need:

-• An active bank account
+• An active checking or savings account with a bank

 • Your bank account number